Canberra Girls Grammar School: Campus

 Canberra Girls Grammar School is located over two campuses (primary and secondary) in the inner Canberra suburb of Deakin, within view of Australia's Parliament House.
 Combined, the campuses are 10 ha in size, and include an indoor heated swimming centre, gymnasia, sports courts, playing fields, an aquatic centre on the shores of Lake Burley Griffin, and buildings catering for the performing arts, art and textiles.

 The School's most recent additions include a music centre with an adjoining 1,000-seat hall.
 2006 saw improvements made to the junior school with the opening of six new classrooms, two music rooms and practice rooms and in 2010 the addition of a new multi-purpose hall, administration block, front office and staff offices.
 In the senior campus a new administration block, drive through and entrance was built in 2011 and a new award-winning science wing completed in 2012.

 Curriculum

-Canberra Girls Grammar School was authorized to offer the International Baccalaureate World School Diploma Programme on 21 July 2010.
-The school was also authorized to offer the Primary Years Programme on 15 September 2011.
+Canberra Girls Grammar School was authorised to offer the International Baccalaureate World School Diploma Programme on 21 July 2010.
+The school was also authorised to offer the Primary Years Programme on 15 September 2011.